jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

             a_list[4]
             a_list[-5]

-  at the end of the chapter I show why this is not a repetition, I undo the change
+  at the end of the chapter I show why this is not a repetition, I undo the change for now

   .. code-block:: python